Category Archives: Closed Pubs

 The nearest open pubs are:

-Comberton – Three Horseshoes – a traditional village pub serving hearty food and real ale
+Three Horseshoes, Comberton – a traditional village pub serving hearty food and real ale.

 Hardwick – Blue Lion – calling itself a ‘gastropub’, serves Greene King IPA and a guest.
 There has apparently been a ‘Pub on this site since 1769

-There’s also the Willow Tree at Bourn, although it is now very much the ‘Country Gastropub’ it describes itself as and no longer a place to go just for a drink – the website has a wine list but no mention of beer, although it serves ale.
+There’s also the Willow Tree at Bourn, although it is now very much the ‘Country Gastropub’ it describes itself as, it does serve real ale.

 Collyweston Slater